hackabit18/IIIT_Kalyani_Coders/README.md

 # FOR HACK-A-BIT HACKATHON 2018

-<b>News Aggregator That Helps Mitigate Effect of Media Bias on Users.</b>
+## News Aggregator That Helps Mitigate Effect of Media Bias on Users.

 <b>6th highest ranked hack at HACK-A-BIT 2018.
 I was part of the only single-memeber team selected for HACK-A-BIT 2018. </b>